EphemeralSpace/docs/src/design/mirrors-notes.md

 ---

-If there's one thing I would like to hammer home above anything else, it's that, inherently, SS1X is a multiplayer game to its core.
+If there's one thing I would like to hammer home above all else, it's that, inherently, SS1X is a multiplayer game to its core.
 This is a fact that should be key to the design process, above almost all other considerations.
 If you're designing a feature, and you find that it plays exactly the same in a singleplayer test environment as it does in a multiplayer one, you are doing something horribly wrong.

 The multiplayer aspect of the game is this important because it introduces the inherent volatility and variance that comes along with being human and with social dynamics.
 This aspect of the game, I would argue, is why people keep coming back to SS1X despite its many design failures: people make it fun anyway.
 Nobody ever shared an engaging story about SS1X that didn't involve a single other player in some capacity.